ShreyasAmbre/nxEcomApp/README.md

 - Added product-card shared component so that we can use in Home & Product feature library
 - Some configuration also changes

+## 📗 Step 8 — Category Page
+- This should include filters and products listing based on category only
+- Create action, effects, reducer, effects to get product based on categoryName

 ## Step 8 - Login Feature UI & API integration and store data in gloabal store
+- U should give a try to use withComponentInputBinding() which will help to show the user name, category name when passing data in route

 ## Step 9 - Product Detail Page